paulbradshaw/journalismrecipebook/dayinthelifeinterview.md

 ## 3. Prepare questions

 Once they agree to the interview, prepare a list of questions.
-In the 'day in the life' feature, the format gives you the main question, i.e. "What's a typical day like for you?"
+In the 'day in the life' feature, the format gives you the main question, i.e. "What's a typical day like for you?" but you can break down that question into smaller questions:

+* How do you start your day normally?
+*

-But that question alone won't give you enough material for the story, so you will need to be prepared for **follow-up questions** and
+But that question alone won't give you enough material for the story, so you will need to be prepared for **follow-up questions** and **prompts**.

-Treat this as a **brainstorming exercise**: generate more questions than you need and expect to **ditch the questions that aren't good enough**.

-Choose questions that are likely to give you a strong angle to the story as a whole (i.e. those likely to generate newsworthy answers and new information) and be prepared to follow those up to get the extra information you'll also need to tell the story.

-Consider the order of the questions: tougher questions might be left until later, for example, once the interviewee has relaxed a little and you've built a bit of a rapport, but don't leave them so late that you run out of time to deal with them.
+For example, ask them to give **examples** of the things that they describe (anecdotes).

+Ask them to **explain** what certain terms mean or how particular processes work.
+In some cases the 'day in the life' format is used to explain how a role or process works, so digging deeper into that aspect can be particularly important.

+Remember again that the 'day' doesn't have to be a single day, so ask how each day differs.

 ## 6. Conduct the interview